 This report contains the results of the work conducted to fulfil T1.2 and T1.3 by the contributing partners of the BuildERS consortium.
 Both tasks focus on vulnerability and vulnerable groups in past crises and disasters in a sample of countries of BuildERS consortium to better understand how vulnerabilities are considered at the national level and which vulnerable groups are those most affected by crises.
-The report promotes the application of intersectionality as a useful analytical tool to uncover the variety of dimensions determining a person's vulnerability within the context of crises and disasters, where the multiplicity and fluidity of identities and experiences tend to be overlooked and individuals are simply categorised in social groups.
-The intersection of multiple social variables often results in different positions of privilege and disadvantage, which influence how individuals respond to a crisis.
-This intersection makes the study on vulnerable groups more complex, but at the same time more nuanced and helpful for a fine-grained mapping of vulnerabilities.
+The report shows that categorising vulnerable groups is a challenging endeavour when this phenomenon is studied through the lenses of intersectionality.
+The intersection of multiple social variables results in different positions of privilege and disadvantage.
+These different positions make the study on vulnerable groups more complex, but at the same time more nuanced and helpful for a fine-grained mapping of vulnerabilities.
 The report calls for a more systematic application of intersectionality in research to study vulnerabilities and vulnerable groups to serve better targeted policies towards vulnerable groups and their needs in the field of crisis and disaster management, disaster risk reduction and emergency management.